anthony-celeres/inventory_tracking/README.md

-# 🛒 Celeres Store Inventory Tracker
+# 🛒 Store Inventory Tracker

 A simple WPF desktop application for managing store inventory, built with **C#**, **XAML**, and the **MVVM pattern**.
 This application visually highlights low-stock items using a color-coded system.